-The first step in getting started is to read the information and requirements below.
-Next, please fill out our Literature Search Planning Form to the best of your ability and send it via email to email@example.com to get started.
+The first step in getting started is to read the information and requirements and policies below.
+Next, please fill out our Literature Search Planning Form to the best of your ability and send it via email to firstname.lastname@example.org to get started.

 What we offer